 Diversion safes that do function but need periodic maintenance like battery changes are poor choices.
 When the battery dies on your clandestine wall clock the nearest OCD person will “simply have to” change the batteries.
 They’ll crack open the back and…Viola!
 Your life’s savings.
 As I mentioned before, diversions safes should be seen but never touched.
 Battery powered closet lights are also poor choices.

 I’m actually surprised by the number of diversion safes available that would actually attract attention or maybe even be stolen.
-Replica paintings, and really attractive book safes come to mind.
+This is why it’s really important to know how to choose a diversion safe.
+Replica paintings, and really attractive book safes come to mind scream for attention.

 Properties of The Best Diversion Safes

 Every good diversion safe MUST:

 - Be Static: First of all, the best diversion safes stay in one place for a long, long time and is never disturbed.
 Its for looking not touching or using.